-Whether in a fatal motor vehicle accident, related traffic fatality, or other catastrophic accident, the loss of a loved one is a tragic, heartbreaking event.
+Whether caused by a fatal motor vehicle accident, trucking accident or some other catastrophic accident, the loss of a loved one is a tragic, heartbreaking event.
 No amount of money can ever replace a parent, spouse, or child lost in a fatal accident.
-However, when someone dies due to the fault of another, the surviving family members have the right to be compensated for their financial losses in a wrongful death lawsuit.
-Available damages in a wrongful death lawsuit include:
+However, when someone dies due to the fault of another, the surviving family members have the right to be compensated for the full value of the loved one’s life.
+Additionally, if your loved one suffered before passing away, her estate has a right to recover for her pain and suffering and medical expenses experienced prior to death.
+This is called a survivor action.
+Damages available in a wrongful death and survival lawsuits include:

-Setting a price on human life is not an easy task, but it is one that courts and juries are required to do in wrongful death actions.
-Because the primary measure of damages in a wrongful death action is financial loss, the death of a child brings up difficulties in arriving at an adequate damage award.
+Setting a price on human life is not an easy task, but it is one that juries are required to do in wrongful death actions.
+Because the primary measure of damages in a wrongful death action is financial loss, the death of a child calls into question difficulties in calculating an adequate damage award for the death of a child.
 When an adult dies, the financial loss to the family is easily calculated.
 For example, when a parent dies, a child may seek damages for loss of the parent’s care, income, nurturing, and guidance.
-When a child dies, the parents’ recovery is limited to their financial loss, which is usually smaller.
+When a child dies, the parents’ recovery is limited by the lack of earnings of the child.Statutes of Limitations

 If you have lost a loved one due to others’ negligence, you have the right to seek compensation, and the time to act is NOW.